 Your daily routine is as individual and unique as you are.
 Alarm goes off, you roll out of bed, turn on the radio and pop down the toaster.
 You catch the early morning news headlines as you brew a cuppa.
 You’ve got your preferred seat on the bus, you’ve timed to the second how long the journey door-to-door takes to the office and you clock in at pretty much the exact same time daily.
 Your routine hasn’t failed you yet…

-Most of our coffee drinking habits are also similarly regimented.
+Most of our coffee drinking habits are also similarly regimented and become coffee rituals.
 A much-needed filter in the morning, a skinny latte on the route to work, espresso at 11am or even an aeropress two or three times throughout the working day.
-As humans we’re creatures of habit, but some are more particular than others about what should be drunk at what times and that trickles through to the workplace too.
-For coffee routines, some swear by a french press to start their day, others are happy to spoon granules of instant into a cup and drowning it in hot water as often as possible.
+As humans we’re creatures of habit, but some are more particular than others about what should be drank at what times and that trickles through to the workplace too.
+For coffee rituals, some swear by a french press to start their day, others are happy to spoon granules of instant into a cup and drowning it in hot water as often as possible.
 Many even prioritise a busy day around meetings at their favourite coffee stop for a daily cortado or flat white.

 Whatever your preference, and however you indulge in coffee drinking rituals, know that you’re not alone!
 In fact, it can actually be seen as a cultural thing.
 Take a look around the Mediterranean.
 Italy will be the first to boast that their coffee and the way they drink it is best, and it’s where various coffee-based beverages originated.
 But for Italians, milky coffee is considered a faux pas to order at any cafe past 10am.
 Wake yourself up with that milky, soothing cappuccino and then it’s strictly on to the strong stuff for the rest of the day.
 Similar traits appear in the Iberian peninsula, where locals will always prefer a quick espresso as they go about their day.